 Furthermore, the vehicle is not the only factor the insurance company looks at when conducting a risk assessment.
 The driver is also a significant factor in the equation.

-Many companies will offer discounts based on your driving record–if you have been accident-free for a specified period of time, for instance.
+Many companies will offer discounts based on your driving record — if you have been accident-free for a specified period of time, for instance.
 Discounts are also offered for those younger drivers who are in school and successfully working hard to maintain good grades.
-Both of these drivers are viewed as a lower risk than their peers who may not have clean driving records or good report cards.